Blood pressure medicines don't raise COVID-19 risk: Research

 The three new studies were published in the New England Journal of Medicine (NEJM).

-"We saw no difference in the likelihood of a positive test with ACE inhibitors, with angiotensin receptor blockers," Harmony Reynolds of the NYU Grossman School of Medicine who led one of the studies that involved about 12,600 people told AFP.
+"We saw no difference in the likelihood of a positive test with ACE inhibitors and with angiotensin receptor blockers," Harmony Reynolds of the NYU Grossman School of Medicine, who led one of the studies that involved about 12,600 people, told AFP.

 The studies were "observational," meaning the researchers observed the effect of a risk factor.